Request a Quote

 Day 1 – Kampala to Queen Elizabeth National Park

 Prepare to leave the hotel early after breakfast for a 6 hours drive to Queen Elizabeth National Park.
 Mile upon mile of awesome scenery makes the journey so calming!
 These 6 hours shall be punctuated by some stops including at the Equator crossing point, Igongo hotel in Mbarara for lunch.
-Also this Kampala-western highway passes along the edge of Lake Mburo National Park which is a potential stop over for viewing some Zebras and kobs.
+Also this Kampala-western highway passes along the edge of Lake Mburo National Park which is a potential stop over for viewing some Zebras and Kobs.
 As you leave Mbarara heading to the final destination and at a certain elevated point, you shall be able to admire the panoramic beauty of the park dotted with trees, crater lakes and lakes George and Edward.
 Check into your preferred lodging facility.
+A game drive can be done on this day in the evening or in the morning of the last (third) day.

 Day 2 – Lion tracking and PM Kazinga Channel Launch trip